Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 Disney has been quietly experimenting with AI for years.
 They’ve used machine learning for everything from crowd management at theme parks to predicting which movies will perform well.
 But this Disney Sora partnership is their first major public bet on generative AI for content creation.

 There’s also the defensive angle.
 Unlicensed AI-generated Disney content is already flooding the internet.
 By creating this Disney Sora partnership, Disney gets to set the rules for how their characters appear in AI-generated videos.
 It’s a “if you can’t beat them, lead them” strategy.
-For more on how companies are approaching AI content, check out our coverage of AI YouTube channels.
+If you’re curious about how companies are approaching AI content, check out our coverage of AI YouTube channels.

 What the Disney Sora Partnership Means for You

-Here’s where it gets interesting for those of us who aren’t running entertainment empires.
+This is where it gets practical for those of us who aren’t running entertainment empires.

 For content creators: You might soon be able to create legitimate videos featuring Disney characters.
 Want to make an educational video where Elsa explains the water cycle?
 That could become possible through Sora, with proper licensing built in.